 Other ACSs for FR_AMR, UMTS_AMR, UMTS_AMR_2, OHR_AMR and HR_AMR are possible.
 They should include as many as possible common Codec Modes in the lower, contiguous subsets.
-In that case Inter-PLNM TFO is not as obvious and may need inter-operator agreements.
+Also for UMTS_AMR other ACSs are possible.
+In that case Inter-PLNM TFO is not as obvious and may need other inter-operator agreements.